sebastienlato/utility_toolbox/plan.md

 - You (Codex) are working **inside an already-created Vite + Tailwind project**.
 - **Do not** create or re-create the project, Vite config, Tailwind config, or package.json from scratch.
 - Detect whether the project uses **TypeScript or JavaScript** from existing files and remain consistent.
+- Follow phases in order, and stop after each phase once the ‘Stop after’ conditions are met.

 The app should: